microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/targetresourceserviceprincipal.md

 # targetResourceServicePrincipal resource type
 Indicates the ServicePrincipalId for the resource that impacted the audit activity.
+Derived from the [targetResource](targetresource.md) resource.